Speelwolf/orm/docs/en/reference/architecture.rst

 is split into these packages for a few reasons:

--  To make things more maintainable and decoupled
+-  to make things more maintainable and decoupled
--  To allow you to use the code in Doctrine Persistence and Collections without the ORM or DBAL
+-  to allow you to use the code in Doctrine Persistence and Collections without the ORM or DBAL
--  To allow you to use the DBAL without the ORM
+-  to allow you to use the DBAL without the ORM

 Collection, Event Manager and Persistence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~